This webpage lists studies that are currently accepting applications. Click on a green bar below to learn more about the study and how to participate.

 If you would like to participate in this study or need more information, please contact Dr. Alan Martino at alan.martino@ucalgary.ca.

-The research team at York University (led by Dr. Jonathan Weiss) is conducting an online study about the positive experiences (flourishing) of ethnically diverse families of Autistic youth (aged 10-18) living in Canada.
+The research team at York University (led by Dr. Jonathan Weiss) is conducting an online study about the positive experiences (flourishing) of visible minority families of Autistic youth and young adults (aged 10-30) living in Canada.
+They are interested in learning about the positive and negative experiences that shape the well-being of families from visible minority groups who have Autistic youth and young adults.

 York REB: #4459.